Get The Edge On Dressing For Career Success

 Dressing professionally is essential, but many other factors create your total look.
 Start with good posture: shoulders relaxed and pulled back, spine straight.
 Keep your head up and look people in the eye when greeting them.
 A smile is perhaps the most important thing you can wear, as it will convey confidence, warmth, cheerfulness, and approachability.

-Fidgeting makes you appear nervous or as if you have something to hide, so do your best to keep hands and feet still but not stiff.
+Fidgeting makes you appear nervous or as if you have something to hide, so do your best to keep your hands and feet still but not stiff.
 This may seem like a lot to keep in mind but spend some time practicing before an interview or presentation, and it will become second nature.
 Look good, feel great, dress well, and succeed.